This report was originally published September 27, 2016

-“The school took care of my room and board, and I managed to find freelance tutoring jobs that paid very lucratively,” says Dobie.
+“The school took care of my room and board, and I managed to find freelance tutoring jobs that paid very lucratively,” said Dobie.

 With few expenses, she was able to dedicate her salary and her freelance income solely towards debt payments.

-“Anyone who has moved to a country with no shared language can probably relate to immediate culture shock.
-Every sensory experience you encounter in those first days and weeks is new and different,” she explains.
-“It can be exhausting and exhilarating, grappling with communication barriers and relentless cultural nuances.”
+“Anyone who has moved to a country with no shared language can probably relate to immediate culture shock,” she said.
+“Every sensory experience you encounter in those first days and weeks is new and different.
+It can be exhausting and exhilarating, grappling with communication barriers and relentless cultural nuances.”

 But Dobie persevered.
-She used technology like Skype and FaceTime to connect with family 10,000 miles away, and she worked hard to immerse herself in the culture.
+She used technology like Skype and FaceTime to connect with family 10,000 miles away, and worked hard to immerse herself in the culture.
 Coincidentally, that also helped keep her expenses down.

-“Living expenses can vary.
-Many teachers wanted to indulge still in Western food, go to movies and pubs, or shop at high-end retail stores,” says Dobie.
+“Living expenses can vary,” said Dobie.
+“Many teachers wanted to indulge still in Western food, go to movies and pubs or shop at high-end retail stores.”

-“I took the local approach and ate mostly from food stalls or my school canteen.
-I focused on the goal of eliminating my college loans.
+“I took the local approach and ate mostly from food stalls or my school canteen,” she said.
+“I focused on the goal of eliminating my college loans.
 I was able to structure my time and budget to make that goal realistic.”

 In just two years, she was able to eliminate her loans completely.
 She also saved up enough for a down payment on a home for when she was finished.